Looking to run your own truck? There are a few pros & cons you need to consider first…

 So, if you’re wondering if owning/operating is worth it, keep reading!
 We’ll explain the pros and cons of driving for a company vs. becoming an owner/operator of your rig.

 Owner/Operators vs. Company Drivers

-The difference is fairly simple—as the title suggests, owners/operators run their own rigs.
+The difference is fairly simple—as the title suggests, owner operator trucking jobs run their own rigs.
 They’re responsible for the maintenance, fuel, and of course, the risk of owning their own truck.